Nagasrineelamshetty/facedetection/README.md

 # Face Detection and Recognition System

 This project is a complete face detection and recognition pipeline using YOLOv8 for detection and FaceNet for recognition.
-It is designed to accurately identify individuals even when they wear masks or caps.
+It is designed to accurately identify individuals even when they wear masks or caps and store the entry time logs in a CSV file

 ### Features: